explainers-by-googlers/template/README.md

 **Instructions for the explainer author: Search for "todo" in this repository and update all the instances as appropriate.
 For the instances in `index.bs`, update the repository name, but you can leave the rest until you start the specification.
-Then delete this block of text.**
+Then delete the TODOs and this block of text.**

 This proposal is an early design sketch by [TODO: team] to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome.

+TODO: Fill in the whole explainer template below using https://tag.w3.org/explainers/ as a reference.
+Look for [brackets].

 ## Proponents